lucacareddu/Searching-for-EfficientNeXt/PyTorch/README.md

-This is the original version of the work, all experiments have been carried out with this code (not the TensorFlow one).
+This is the original implementation of the work, all experiments have been carried out with this code (not the TensorFlow one).